|

 resources would soon be diverted eastward..... towards Russia.

-raids that passed overhead en route to London and it suffered occasional
+raids that passed overhead en route to London and, as we have said, it suffered occasional

 bomb strikes itself.
 It also became a spectator in the dogfights between